RMIT-SEPT/majorproject-8-mon-17-30-5/README.md

 [Quick Start](/docs/README.md) in `docs` folder

-To Start back end
-open intelliJ in folder Backend run majorprojectApplication

-To Start front end
+To Start

-ensure to be in foler frontend npm start
+Clicl on this link: http://majorproject-sept.s3-website-us-east-1.amazonaws.com/ to view our application

 ## HOW TO SET UP